White Chocolate and Raspberry Cookies

 - Raspberries: I prefer to use fresh raspberries for these cookies, but you can also use frozen raspberries or freeze-dried raspberries.

-- Butter: You can use regular unsalted butter or dairy free/vegan butter in this recipe.
+- Butter: You can use regular butter or dairy free/vegan butter in this recipe.
+I tested the cookies both ways and they turned out perfectly!

 Expert Tips